 (Before) Exhausted, slept in until 11 am.
 Oh boy.

-(After) All I can say is that for the first time this week, I wanted to quit.
-I wanted to quit and give up so bad.
+(After) All I can say is that for the first time this week, I want to quit.
+I want to quit and give up so bad.
 I had very little energy, making it very challenging.
-And Jemma’s classes are hard, with only 2 rotations between the floor and treadmill.
+And Jemma’s classes were hard, with only 2 rotations between the floor and treadmill.
 I loved the music though!
-Jemma and I on the same page.
+Jemma and I on the same page there.

 Went to meet a friend after, 4 cocktails and a burger.
 Oops.

 Day 6 – Full Body 15:00 with Jay R

 (Before) Second to last day.
 I can’t believe it.
 I’m not even feeling that sore anymore, what?!
 I definitely feel I’m over the hump.
 I’m feeling accomplished, like giving the last two classes my absolute all.
 In the middle I admit I held back a bit.
 But that’s because in Barry’s you train until exhaustion and without time to recover that wasn’t going to work out for me.
 My fitness level wasn’t there to do that.
 So I kept 10% in the tank to help me last through the week.
 Today I’m going to push back to 100.